Liberty Seated Quarters

 Briggs 1-A

-Choice $1985 New February 9!
-Low Mintage Philadelphia Issue, Natural Crusty Gray Patina, Meager CAC Population.
+Choice $1985 Low Mintage Philadelphia Issue, Natural Crusty Gray Patina, Meager CAC Population.
 The 1867 quarter sits amid a run of low-mintage Philadelphia dates, struck during a period when hard money was scarce and paper substitutes filled the void.
 Only 20,000 pieces were struck in this year, and, like the 1866 quarter, business strikes are more desirable than proofs.
 Fortunately, the business strikes are easily distinguished due to weakness in the obverse shield ribbon.
 That is clearly the case here, with several letters of LIBERTY indistinct.
 This piece reveals natural crusty gray patina on both sides.
 Regardless of time during post-Civil War commerce, this piece is essentially unabraded with "dirt" noted in the obverse shield and surrounding the stars and reverse denomination.
 Strike is sharp for the issue.
 The CAC census reports 24 pieces approved in all grades with 4 graded by CACG.
 The CAC price guide is $2000 as the offered grade.

 Seated 25C 1867S 1867-S